liamca/BM25_Key_Phrase_Extraction/README.md

 Currently, this processor supports English and Portuguese, however, you can cery easily add support for other languages by adding a new set of stop words for the language you are interested.
 Kaggle, has a nice starting [set of stop words](https://www.kaggle.com/nltkdata/stopwords/data) for different languages.

 To do this, create a new class for this language as you [see here](https://github.com/liamca/BM25_Key_Phrase_Extraction/tree/master/ContentProcessor/StopWords) and then in the code where it refers to CustomStandardPortugueseAnalyzer, add a reference to this new stop word class you added.

+## Performance and Scale

+This processing is done purely on a single machine.
+It has done really well for 100's of thousands of files and even millions of smaller documents (1-2KB), but if your content is larger, you will want to look at how to parallelize this using something like Spark or Azure Data Lake Analytics.